LogoJapan Suki

 • Shrine Museum: Dedicated to the history and significance of Meiji Shrine.

-• Emperor’s Gardens: Particularly beautiful in mid-June when the irises are in full bloom.
-The entrance fee is well worth the visit for the garden’s beauty.
+• Emperor’s Gardens (paid entry): Particularly beautiful in mid-June when the irises are in full bloom.

 Iris in bloom